-To do hypopressive fitness at home one should start slowly, paying close attention to how each exercise should be performed.
+To do hypopressive exercises at home you should start slowly, paying close attention to how each exercise should be performed.
 Ideally you should start the series lying down and then progress to sitting and then leaning forward.

 - Keep this contraction for 10 to 20 seconds initially and, over time, gradually increase the contraction time, remaining as long as possible without breathing.

-- After pausing, fill your lungs with air and relax again completely, returning to your normal breathing.
+- Fill your lungs with air and relax completely, returning to your normal breathing.

 Now that you know how to perform the diaphragmatic contraction, do the following exercises:

 Exercise 1: Lying Down

 Lying down on your belly, with your legs bent and your arms along your body, follow the instructions above.
 To begin, do 3 repetitions of this exercise.

 Exercise 2: Sitting